umbraco/UmbracoDocs/Tutorials/Starter-kit/Lessons/Customise-the-Starter-Kit/index.md

 # Customise La Solution de Démarrage
-Learn how to customise the La Solution de Démarrage.
+Learn how to customise the *La Solution de Démarrage* starter kit.

 ## Outcome
 A customised version of the site with your own home page image, site name, color theme, font, and perhaps a logo in the header.

-## Take Away
+## Takeaway
 Learn how to:
 * Navigate the editing area in the content section.
 * Interact with content properties.